nastch2000/starter-academic/content/publication/shukla2023/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- V. Shukla
+- Vishakha Shukla
-- H. Tchouankem
+- Hugues Tchouankem

 doi: ""